sboger/Atomic-Pi-ROOTER/atomicpi-generic/README.md

 USB/SDCARD ONLY FOR NOW.
 (I'm fighting with the mmc)

-Use Etcher to flash openwrt-x86-64-uefi-gpt-ext4.img.gz onto 2gb+ USB/SD
+* Use Etcher to flash openwrt-x86-64-uefi-gpt-ext4.img.gz onto a 2gb+ USB/SD

-Boot from USB/SD.
+* Boot from USB/SD.

-Connect via wifi network ROOter, password rooter2017 (this will work even without antennas)
+* Connect via wifi network ROOter, password rooter2017 (this will work even without antennas)

-open webpage: 192.168.1.1
+* Open webpage: 192.168.1.1

-wifi defaults to lan. wifi client mode with ap mode works pefectly.
+Wifi defaults to lan. (wifi client mode & ap mode works pefectly)

-wired defaults to lan. for wan, network -> interfaces -> create new interface -> dhcp -> name eth0, device eth0, put into wan firewall settings.
-REMOVE eth0 from br-lan.
+Wired defaults to lan.
+WWAN tested with a Quectel EM12 and Huawei E3372.

 Runs very fast from USB/SD.
 Everything SEEMS to work.
-MMC to come.